The dos and don’ts of out of office messages + 10 examples

 Below are some OOO email templates that should not be used:

-I appreciate you trying to reach me, unfortunately – I am out of office sunbathing.
+I appreciate you trying to reach me, but unfortunately – I am out of the office sunbathing.
 I will be back at [date].
 It will probably take me two additional days to get used to my office and dig through hundreds of new urgent emails before I get back to you.

 I will be out of the office for the rest of the day without access to email.
 If this is an emergency, please call emergency services.

-Although it can be tempting to inject a little humour into a boring out of office email, sometimes it just isn't appropriate and can do more harm than good while you're away.
+Although it can be tempting to inject a little humor into a boring out of office email, sometimes it just isn't appropriate and can do more harm than good while you're away.
 Keep things clinical and professional - better safe than sorry!

 Go the extra mile

-Of course, if you are feeling wary about prospective leads that you won’t be able to instantly get back to, you can set your OOO emails to include relevant links on your website, or draw attention to ongoing promotion so that they might pique their interest even more.
+Of course, if you are feeling wary about prospective leads that you won’t be able to instantly get back to, you can set your OOO emails to include relevant links on your website, or draw attention to ongoing promotions so that they might pique their interest even more.